NagarjunaKocharla/5130f2022/Kocharla-Nagarjuna-iws1-project-progress/backend/README.txt

 Name - Nagarjuna Kocharla

-Quick details of this week IWS1 51302022 project progress
+Quick details of week2 IWS1 51302022 project progress

-I made the following progress this week (brief summary): *
+I made the following progress in week 2 (brief summary): *

 After setting up the database infrastructure last week using docker compose and PostgreSQL.
 We have starting developing the initial phase of our web app.
 After discussing with my group members, I have decided to build the backend infrastructure of the app.
 While we would be cross functional and work on all aspects of the app, for now I started with backend.
 As mentioned in the project proposal, we would be using the flask framework for the server-side code.
 After referring to the flask and PostgreSQL documentation for syntax.
 I wrote two API end points in the server-side code.